Charon77/charon77.github.io/posts/how-to-write-blogs-without-any-code-a-beginners-guide-to-markdown.md

 what the document is about.

 That being said, Markdown is **not** a replacement for HTML, rather a _teeny-tiny_ subset of it.
-Behind the scene, these Markdown documents are converted to HTML.
+Behind the scenes, these Markdown documents are converted to HTML.
 However for most people that needs to write, Markdown is enough, and you don't need sophisticated tools to understand its content.